jayacotton/CommonCon/README.md

 and support for VGA device on the z80 fpga sbc and camelion 8/16.
 VGA support may be available for other cards TBD.

+Adding build tools for this repo.
+Note: these will only run on linux x86.